Magdallan

-Magdallan (later known as Magdalen), was an American Christian metal supergroup, originally started in 1990, as a studio project and collaboration between Ken Tamplin and Lanny Cordola.
-The band was active from 1990 to 1995, released 2 albums and an EP, and was signed to Intense Records and Essential Records respectively.
+Magdallan (later known as Magdalen), was an American Christian metal collaboration between Ken Tamplin and Lanny Cordola.
+The band was active as Magdallan from 1990 to 1992 and released the album Big Bang, signed to Intense Records.

 History

 The band's original lineup was Ken Tamplin, Lanny Cordola, Brian Bromberg, and Ken Mary.
 After the first album Ken Tamplin departed and Phillip Bardowell took over vocal duties.
 Chuck Wright would later replace Bromberg for the Magdalen releases.

-Magdallan's lineup led to the group being referred to as a supergroup.
-Ken Tamplin was well known for his work in Shout.
-Lanny Cordola, Chuck Wright, Ken Mary were previously well known for being members of the group House of Lords.
+Ken Tamplin, known for his involvement with Shout, was joined in Magdallan by Lanny Cordola, Chuck Wright, and Ken Mary, who were previously associated with the band House of Lords.

 Big Bang

 The band's first release, Big Bang, was notable as one of the most expensive Christian albums produced by that time, with a budget reported as being $250,000, and the album faced some criticism for being overproduced.
 Nevertheless, Big Bang was nominated for one GMA Dove Award for Best Metal/Hard Rock Album in 1992, but did not win.